Saudi Arabia tightens its grip on Japan, its biggest Asian oil market

 "People are asking for more (heavy crude) but the Saudis can't give because of the OPEC cuts," said a Gulf oil source who requested anonymity because of the sensitivity of the topic.

-(Reporting by Florence Tan in SINGAPORE and Osamu Tsukimori in TOKYO; Additional reporting by Nidhi Verma in NEW DELHI; Editing by Christian Schmollinger)
+(Reporting by Florence Tan in SINGAPORE and Osamu Tsukimori in TOKYO; Additional reporting by Rania El-Gamal in DUBAI and Nidhi Verma in NEW DELHI; Editing by Christian Schmollinger)

+* Solid demand may prompt runs to stay high for extended period

+BEIJING A jump in first-quarter trade between China and North Korea was "unexpected" and masks a declining trend, a state-run Chinese newspaper said on Friday, after U.S. President Donald Trump denounced China's trade with its isolated neighbour.